Last modified: September 26, 2025

 Add a feature to a project

-To add a new feature to an existing app, run the following command:- Press spacebar to select a feature.
+To add a new feature to an existing app, run the following command:

 - Press the a key to toggle all features.